google/WebFundamentals/src/content/en/tools/chrome-devtools/progressive-web-apps.md

 simulate Add to Homescreen events whenever you want.

-You can test out this feature with the [Google I/O 2016 progressive web app](https://events.google.com/io2016/), which has proper support for Add to Homescreen.
+You can test out this feature with the [Google I/O 2016 progressive web app](https://events.google.com/io2016/){: .external }, which has proper support for Add to Homescreen.
 Clicking on **Add to Homescreen** while the app is open prompts Chrome to display the "add this site to your shelf" banner, which is the desktop equivalent of the "add to homescreen" banner for mobile devices.